-Liberal Arts Requirements for all AA and AS Programs
+Liberal Arts Requirements for all AAS Degrees

 All AAS degrees require ENG 1001 Composition I, ENG 1301 Fundamentals of Speech, a 4 credit science course with lab and a minimum of 10 additional Liberal Arts credits from at least two other areas of study.
 Liberal Arts prefixes: ANT, ECO, ENG, FLA, GEO, HIS, HON, HUM, MAT, POL, PSY, SCI, and SOC.
-COM 1305, Intercultural Communication, CPT 1210, Computer Literacy, CPT 1301, Logic and Problem Solving, CRJ 1115, Introduction to Criminal Justice, and THE 1700, Theater History I are also classified as liberal arts.

-The course requirements for each of the curricula offered by the college are outlined in this section.
-Waiver of any requirements must be authorized by the Vice President for Academic and Student Affairs, or his/her designee.
+COM 1301 Interpersonal Communications, COM 1305 Intercultural Communication, COM 2110 Intro to Media Communications, CPT 1210 Computer Literacy, CPT 1301 Logic and Problem Solving, CRJ 1115 Introduction to Criminal Justice, and THE 1700, Theater History I are also classified as liberal arts.
+The course requirements for each program of study offered by the college where a student will graduate with an AA, AS, or AAS degree are outlined in this section.
+Waiver of any requirements must be authorized by the Vice President for Academic and Student Affairs, or their designee.

-Suggested sequence of courses is indicated for students who enter in the fall: a modification is available for students who enter at other times.
+Suggested sequence of courses is indicated for students who enter in the fall; a modification is available for students who enter at other times.

 It is the students' responsibility to familiarize themselves with all college rules and regulations.
+Ask your advisor if you need help understanding how these rules and regulations apply.

-Programs Offered 2021-2022
+Programs Offered 2022-2023